-a) These rules apply to the above full-time (12 months) Masters programmes commencing in January 2025.

-b) The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
+- a) These rules apply to the above part-time (24 months) Masters programmes commencing in January 2025. - b) The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
-The Programme Structure will identify which modules are core for the Programme.

-c) A taught module is any assessed component excluding the dissertation or equivalent.
-A core module must be taken as part of the programme structure and passed, with no condonement of marks belowa pass allowed.

-d) All Masters degrees can be awarded with Distinction or Merit.

-e) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+The Programme Structure will identify which modules are core for the Programme. - c) A taught module is any assessed component excluding the dissertation or equivalent.
+A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - d) All Masters degrees can be awarded with Distinction or Merit. - e) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.